Click the links below to find more information:

 Students are admitted into the Traditional BSN program one time annually in the summer semester.
 Admission to the Accelerated BSN program occurs once in the fall for the Oxford program and once in the spring for the Jackson program.

 Yes, all applicants are required to submit all ACT scores, with a minimum score of 21.
 (Freshman Early-Entry applicants must have a minimum ACT score of 24.)
-No, we do not accept residual ACT scores.
+Residual ACT scores are accepted from the University of Mississippi.
 For more information about this, please contact the Office of Student Records and Registrar.

 There are 62 hours of prerequisites.
 These can be taken at the college or community college of your choice and usually take at least two years to complete.
 All prerequisites must be finished prior to starting nursing school.
 Please click here for a list of prerequisite requirements.